-• "Complete Streets" on Ashby Avenue, State Route 13: Walking and biking improvements on Ashby Avenue were requested through Plan engagement.
-However, Ashby Avenue is owned and operated by Caltrans, which views this roadway as a crucial vehicle route with no parallel alternative.48 Given parallel walking and biking options, the narrow width of Ashby Avenue, and Caltrans' priority for vehicle travel on this roadway, it is unlikely that Ashby Avenue could be reconfigured as a Complete Street.
-However, intersection improvements near the Ashby BART station are included as a recommended strategy.
+"Complete Streets" on Ashby Avenue, State Route 13: Ashby Avenue is owned and operated by Caltrans, which views this roadway as a crucial vehicle route with no parallel alternative.
+Given parallel walking and biking options, the narrow width of Ashby Avenue, and Caltrans' priority for vehicle travel on this roadway, it is unlikely that Ashby Avenue could be reconfigured as a Complete Street.
+However, intersection improvements near the

-47 Institute of Transportation Engineers (ITE), "A Toolbox for Alleviating Traffic Congestion", 1989.
+49 Institute of Transportation Engineers (ITE), "A Toolbox for Alleviating Traffic Congestion", 1989.